Slavic honorifics: Other titles

 Spadar appears in Belarusian.
 It is a simplified version of Haspadar, which is related to Gospodin or the Slovene Gospodar.
 Gaspadorius and gaspadinė for a woman appears in Lithuanian language.
-It is an archaic word and it is not used today in the general language, however it is not extinct and sometimes used in a countryside.
-It originated from Proto-Slavic, ultimately from *gospodь, compare Bulgarian, Serbo-Croatian and Ukrainian господар (hospodar), which means householder, master of the house or head of a household.
+It is an archaic word and it is not used today in the general Lithuanian language, however it is not extinct and sometimes used in a countryside.
+It originated from Proto-Slavic, ultimately from *gospodь, compare Bulgarian, Serbo-Croatian gospodar (господар) and Ukrainian hospodar, which means householder, master of the house or head of a household.
+Additionally, usage of different forms, gospodin and gospodar, could be related to context, where gospodin translates as Sir and gospodar as Lord.

 Vladyka (literally, ruler/master), is used when referring to a bishop or patriarch in Eastern Orthodox churches.

 Sudar, appearing without a personal name, was formerly used in Russian.
 It may be connected to the Russian title of a head of state, Gosudar.
 Its Ukrainian counterpart was (Pane) Dobrodiyu or (Pani) Dobrodiyko (pl.
 Dobrodiyi).
 Those titles became obsolete and are now found only in novels.
 Appeal of Shanovni Dobrodiyi ("Dear Goodwill") is still used solemnly to many people.

 In Ukrainian, Panych was once used to refer to noble youngsters.
 It is spelled Panicz in Polish.

 Under communism

-The equivalent of Comrade replaced most titles in the Communist-era Eastern bloc, except Poland.
+The equivalent of Comrade replaced most titles in the Communist-era Eastern bloc, including non-aligned Yugoslavia, except Poland.

 In Poland, Obywatel ("citizen") replaced Pan, which was restored after the fall of Communism.
 The word "citizen" was chosen for ideological reasons, as pan (sir) was historically a title of a nobleman.
-The equivalent of Russian comrade – towarzysz – was a title reserved only for communist party members.
+The equivalent of Russian comrade – towarzysz – was a title reserved only for communist party members, while in former Yugoslavia, the equivalent of comrade is masculine drug (see: A Clockwork Orange) and feminine drugarica and was widely used for all persons.